TurboWarp/docs/docs/development/scratchx.md

 ScratchX was a modified version of Scratch 2 created by the Scratch Team that allowed using unofficial extensions.
 ScratchX no longer functions due to Flash being removed from all major browsers, but the website, scratchx.org, is still accessible.

 To use a ScratchX extension in TurboWarp, find the URL to the extension's JavaScript source code and load it as you would any other [custom extension](/development/custom-extensions).

-You can find the extension URL on the extension's website or by looking at the scratchx.org URL.
-For example, the URL to load for `http://scratchx.org/?url=http://khanning.github.io/scratch-weather-extension/weather_extension.js` is `http://khanning.github.io/scratch-weather-extension/weather_extension.js`.
+In most cases you can copy the extension's scratchx.org link and we will parse the URL for you.

 ## Important limitations {#limitations}